CMPT-276-FALL-2024/project-07-hills/README.md

 # **NOTE**
+**FOR THE BELOW BUG, CLICK ON THE SONG ONCE, THEN WAIT 10-15 SECONDS AND CLICK ON IT AGAIN AND IT WILL WORK**

 **Occasionally a bug exists on the backend in which causes an error on "Fetch song" posts and the backend will receive a 500 internal error.** **This will restart the backend and you'll have to** **wait to retry the song and after that it will work.**

 **This service is not supported on Chromium browsers, as it doesn't allow the seeking of the playbar, or the lyrics scrolling.**